microsoft/ai.ed/BUILD.md

 This project consists of two components:

 1. **PyMACER** is a Python adaptation of [MACER: A Modular Framework for Accelerated Compilation Error Repair.](https://github.com/purushottamkar/macer).
-2. **vscode-extension** provides the front-end experience pf PyMACER in Visual Studio Code.
+2. **vscode-extension** provides the front-end experience of PyMACER in Visual Studio Code.

 Both of these components are in the `ai-compile` directory.